Procedural Generation in VFX

 For most people, procedural generation means generators for roads, houses, and fences.
 But what if I told you it’s a great tool for creating effects?

 Looking at these examples, it’s hard to imagine that these assets fit within the budget of something like a simple grass patch.
-They consist of GPU instances — the first has up to 10k, the second around 20k.
-For anyone who’s looked under the hood of the engine, it’s obvious that up to ~40k is perfectly fine.
+These effects are made entirely of GPU instances.
+For anyone who has looked under the hood of the engine, it’s obvious that values up to ~40k are perfectly acceptable.

 I’m not saying it’s free, but compared to Niagara particles it’s basically nothing.
 And no one is forcing us to push instance counts to infinity.
 Of course, you might say there’s no animation — the asset is set up in the editor and behaves like a static sculpture in-game.
 But I’d argue that the per-point custom data already contains all the necessary information for animation — WPO, color, and opacity — and for someone with imagination, that’s more than enough.